Council & Staff

 Community Housing Aotearoa (CHA) is governed by an elected Council of up to nine members.
 Elections take place during the Annual General Meeting.

-CHA has a team of eight staff based in Auckland and Wellington.
+CHA has a team of nine staff based in Auckland and Wellington.

 CHA Council